Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 16

 the train back home & walked out

 from Ilford.
-I met FE.
-Ball the
+I met F.E.
+Baum the

-"truty" reporter in Strand today.
+"Truth" reporter in Strand today.

-wrote Betty Willis, Margaret &
+Wrote Betty Willis, Margaret &

-Pat Beamwell.
+Pat Cranwell.
 Saw a doodlebug.

 OCTOBER, 1944